Blue Monday (date)

-Blue Monday is the name given to a day in January (typically the third Monday of the month) said by a UK travel company, Sky Travel, to be the most depressing day of the year.
-The concept was first published in a 2005 press release from the company, which claimed to have calculated the date using an "equation".
+Blue Monday is the name given to a day in January (typically the third Monday of the month) by former Cardiff University health psychologist and Post-Graduate Medical and Dental tutor Cliff Arnall in 2005.
+It is said by a UK travel company, Sky Travel, to be the most depressing day of the year.
 It takes into account weather conditions and thus only applies to the Northern Hemisphere.

-Scientists have dismissed the idea as baseless pseudoscience.